AlaynaGrace/solo-project/README.md

 ## What's left

 * Fix register page (have to click register twice for it to work)
+* Fix weird additionalComments bug that creates an undefined part in email
+* Finish the file upload
 * Continue styling so that it continues to look nice
 * Make a real readme
 * Use grunt to minify everything so that it runs faster
-* Be able to upload images from computer
 * Create tests
 * Actually explain what the app does in an eloquent fashion